 Sugar buns are a stunning morning treat, with layers of rich, flaky puff pastry dough swirled with a fragrant sugar mixture and coated in warm butter and sparkling sugar.
 Consider them the ideal pastry for a fast-and-fancy holiday brunch treat.

 Here's a quiche just about everyone can eat.
 Without the milk and eggs, this sweet potato- and spinach-flecked quiche still manages to be custardy and rich — and because there is no crust to worry about it, it couldn't be easier to throw together.

 Want to make your breakfast casserole totally memorable?
-No no further than a wedge of Brie.
-Sprinkled throughout the strata, it creates a rich and gooey "sauce" for sautéed mushrooms and custard-soaked bread, as it cooks.
+Go no further than a wedge of Brie.
+It creates a rich and gooey "sauce" for sautéed mushrooms and custard-soaked bread as it cooks.

 Lean on the season's abundance of sweet, ripe oranges to make this French toast casserole the hero of your holiday brunch.
 Cubes of brioche take the place of slices, and they're infused with the bright-sweet aroma of orange sugar to amp up the citrus flavor.

 Go ahead, bring some gingerbread to the breakfast table!
-These holiday-worthy gingerbread muffins boast really subtle warm spices and just the right amount of dark sweetness.
+These holiday-worthy gingerbread muffins are filled with warm spices and just the right amount of sweetness.

-Round out the brunch spread with a seasonal fruit salad that just as hearty as it is fresh.
-Pick your grain of choice, along with the best-looking fruit at the store, then some fresh herbs and quick gloss of a sweet-tart dressing bring it together.
+Round out the brunch spread with a seasonal fruit salad that's just as hearty as it is fresh.
+Pick your grain of choice, along with the best-looking fruit at the store, then some fresh herbs before adding a quick gloss of a sweet-tart dressing to bring it together.
 It's all made ahead and just needs a last-minute toss together.